Flor-e/SunnySpot/README.md

 # SunnySpot: find your plant match 🌿

 ## Overview
 SunnySpot is a mobile application for Android designed to help you pick the perfect plant for your space based on precise lux measurements.
-Created with the assistance of AI technologies, this app bridges the gap between technology and plant care.
+This app was created with the help of AI.

 ## Features
-- **One-click Plant Advice**: Instantly get recommendations tailored to your specific light conditions.
+- **One-click Plant Advice**: Instantly get recommendations based on your specific light conditions.
-- **Logbook Mode**: Track and log multiple light measurements over time.
+- **Logbook Mode**: Track and log multiple light measurements over time for more accurate plant advice.
 - **Comprehensive Plant Database**: Search and explore a wide variety of plants.

 ## Technologies Used